wrouruy/chess-of-violence/README.md

 ## How to run the Code?
-- just open index.html in your browser
+Just open index.html in your browser

 ## All player abilities:
 - Move players using the WASD or arrow keys